 How Does Rhinoplasty Work?

 There are various surgical techniques that can be utilized during rhinoplasty in Newport Beach.
 Prior to surgery, Dr. Wirth will work with you to personalize a surgical plan that will best meet your needs.
 Rhinoplasty is generally completed in 2 or more hours and is performed under general anesthesia, depending on the complexity of your augmentation.

 In most cases, Dr. Wirth will begin by making an incision inside the nostrils to gain access to the underlying soft tissue.
 A small incision made be made in the columella.
 (This is the small bridge of skin between her nostrils which is a well-hidden scar) Following incision, Dr. Wirth will gently separate the skin from the underlying tissue, so that bone and cartilage can be contoured to form a new shape.
 Once the procedure is complete, the skin will be draped back over the underlying structure and sutured.
 A soft nasal splint may also be placed to secure your nose during the first week of recovery.
 Often, procedures that can improve your breathing will be addressed at the same time such as a septoplasty, which would be considered a septal rhinoplasty, spreader grafts, spreader flaps, and others.
 It is critically important to Dr. Wirth to always address function as well as form.

 After surgery, you may be required to wear a nasal splint for up to one week.
 Bruising, swelling and some pain are all normal during the initial phase of recovery.
 In addition to providing you with specific aftercare instructions, Dr. Wirth may prescribe painkillers to alleviate discomfort.
-Swelling and bruising is likely to be present for several days and possibly weeks after your nose surgery.
+Swelling and bruising are likely to be present for several days and possibly weeks after your nose surgery.